Imandy123/Class-Python-Ping-Pong-Game/README.md

 * Class Interface Design
     * TBD
 * Classes
-    ball- A class that defines the ball- The ball sprite bounces button-
+    ball- A class that defines the ball- The ball sprite bounces off the sides of the wall, the net, the paddle and will reset when it hits the
-    controller-
-    flag-
-    net-
-    paddle-
+    vertical sides of the screen.
+    button- A class that defines the button -When the start button is pressed, moves to gameplay screen.
+When the instructrions button pressed it will display the instructions necessary to play the game. controller- A class that will determine the rules and logic of the game.
+It also creates the enemy AI. net- A class that defines the net- the net will move ranodomly on the middle of the screen. paddle- User paddle will move according to the mouse movement, and ball will bounce off the paddle.

 ***